mcarden/ipa-buildroot/README.md

 ### Using filesystem overlays

 You can add or replace any file on the target system using an overlay.
-These files should still be owned by your user, there is no need to set change these to root.
+These files should still be owned by your user, there is no need to change these to root ownerhip.

 The IPA board already has an overlay to copy in important files such as systemd init scripts to start IPA.
 This is located at: